crystaldevelopment/discord-account-gen/README.md

 ### ℹ
-## This project is under mainintenance!
+## This project is under maintenance!
 Will come back on 25.
 Nov.
 2020

 ## ❓ About
 This tool let your server's users to get accounts through a secure and advanced system.